 The Other 75% – The Business Side

-Since “the business side” of our trip will get more than it’s share of attention on BackpackInvesting.com in the coming weeks and especially on the road, I can keep it fairly short for this first post.
+Since “the business side” of the trip will get more than its share of attention on BackpackInvesting.com in the coming weeks and especially on the road, I can keep it fairly short for this first post.
 Let’s leave laid-back island hopping Christopher behind for a second and bring back super-dorky economics-loving Christopher.
 Who has a lot of questions about that last section…

 Forget the warm breeze and clear water, why was that experience only $250?
 Was the Philippine Peso undervalued?
 Or the US Dollar overvalued?
 Was there over-capacity in the Cebu island-hopping industry that kept a ceiling on the prices for chartering boats?
 Why is nautical-skilled labor so cheap that you had a four person crew?
 Should I be investing in the publicly-traded Philippines tourism companies because eventually the increasingly wealthy Asian consumers are going to flock there like Americans do to the Caribbean, ultimately driving up prices and generating steady growth in tourism revenue?
 And, in general, what if anything can one gather about the long-term economic prospects for the Philippines based on that experience?
 Can it be extrapolated to the broader economy of the Philippines or other individual industries or sectors?
 Those are just some of the questions that a global-macro investor might ask.